datocms/gatsby-source-datocms/README.md

 [![Node.js CI](https://github.com/datocms/gatsby-source-datocms/actions/workflows/main.yml/badge.svg)](https://github.com/datocms/gatsby-source-datocms/actions/workflows/main.yml)

+# WARNING: MAINTENANCE MODE.
+NOT RECOMMENDED FOR NEW PROJECTS #

+**As of June 2024, due to upstream changes at Gatsby and Netlify, this plugin is now in maintenance mode and no new features will be added.
+We will still accept critical bug reports and fixes, but will not further develop or support this plugin otherwise.
+We recommend that new DatoCMS projects use the [Gatsby GraphQL source plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-graphql) instead of this one.**

-# gatsby-source-datocms
+# ~~gatsby-source-datocms~~

-Source plugin for pulling models and records into Gatsby from DatoCMS administrative areas.
-It creates links between records so they can be queried in Gatsby using GraphQL.
+~~Source plugin for pulling models and records into Gatsby from DatoCMS administrative areas.
+It creates links between records so they can be queried in Gatsby using GraphQL.~~

-**IMPORTANT**: If you use this plugin, you will not be able to write queries as described in the [DatoCMS Content Delivery API documentation](https://www.datocms.com/docs/content-delivery-api/).
+~~**IMPORTANT**: If you use this plugin, you will not be able to write queries as described in the [DatoCMS Content Delivery API documentation](https://www.datocms.com/docs/content-delivery-api/).
 Content will be exposed using [Gatsby's schema-generation](https://www.gatsbyjs.org/docs/schema-generation/).
-If you want to directly use our GraphQL API in Gatsby, consider using the [gatsby-source-graphql](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-graphql) plugin instead.
+If you want to directly use our GraphQL API in Gatsby, consider using the [gatsby-source-graphql](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-graphql) plugin instead.~~

+June 2024 Update: Please read above warning.
+We suggest using the [Gatsby GraphQL source plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-graphql) instead.
+This plugin is now on minimal life support.

 ## Table of Contents